Roman military frontiers and fortifications: Nature of the fortifications

 The frontiers often consisted of forts for auxiliaries, vexillations (e.g. Segedunum) or legions as well as a system of roads for the rapid transit of troops and, in some places, extensive walls.
 Perhaps the most famous example of the latter is Hadrian's Wall in Great Britain, which was built across the entire width of the island to protect from attack from tribes located in modern-day Scotland.
 The so-called Limes Britannicus is perhaps the best example, like the Great Wall of China, of an attempt to construct a continuous man-made fortification along the length of an entire border, a massive undertaking.
 However, it is not correct to interpret other frontiers in the same way or to view them as an impenetrable barrier.

 Other frontiers would not have had a continuous man-made fortification for the entirety of their length.
-In places, a river, desert or natural outcropping of rock could provide the same effect for zero outlay.
-Also, fortifications as impressive as Hadrian's Wall were not unbreachable: with milecastles some distance apart and patrols infrequent, small enemy forces would have been able to penetrate the defenses easily for small-scale raiding.
-However, a raiding party would be forced to fight its way through one of the well-defended gates, abandon its loot, such as cattle, thus negating the whole purpose of the raid or be trapped against the wall by the responding legions.
+A river, desert, or natural outcropping of rock could provide the same effect for zero outlay.
+Fortifications such as Hadrian's Wall were not unbreachable: with milecastles some distance apart and patrols infrequent, small enemy forces would have been able to easily penetrate the defenses for small-scale raiding.
+However, a raiding party would be forced to fight its way through one of the well-defended gates and abandon any loot, thus negating the whole purpose of the raid.

 Additionally, a large army would have been able to force a crossing of the frontier using siege equipment.
 The value of the frontier lay not in its absolute impenetrability but, as S. Thomas Parker argues, in its hindrance to the enemy: granting a delay or warning that could be used to summon concentrated Roman forces to the site.
 The frontiers are therefore perhaps better seen as an instrument allowing a greater economy of force in defense of a border than otherwise would be necessary to provide the same level of defense.